gulkhan92/contract-compliance-manager/README.md

-ObliTrack is a system I designed and am building to close that gap: it ingests a signed contract, extracts every obligation, deadline, and monetary milestone it contains, and turns that into a live, queryable compliance calendar with proactive alerts — so a missed renewal window becomes something that gets caught weeks in advance, not something legal finds out about after the fact.
+ObliTrack is a system I designed and am building to close that gap: it ingests a signed contract, extracts every obligation, deadline, and monetary milestone it contains, and turns that into a live, queryable compliance calendar with proactive alerts, so a missed renewal window becomes something that gets caught weeks in advance, not something legal finds out about after the fact.

-This repository is the engineering build of that system, developed in phases, each one shipped as a working, tested increment.
+This repository contains the engineering build of the system, developed incrementally in well-defined phases.
+Each phase represents a functional, tested increment, allowing the system to evolve progressively while maintaining stability, consistency, and a clear foundation for subsequent development.

 ## The Problem